openego/eTraGo/doc/theoretical_background.rst

 Disaggregation
 ==============

 By applying a 2-level-approach, a **temporal disaggregation** can be conducted.
-This means optimising dispatch using the fullcomplex time series in the second step after having optimised grid and storage expansion using the complexity-reduced time series in the first step.
+This means optimizing dispatch using the fullcomplex time series in the second step after having optimized grid and storage expansion using the complexity-reduced time series in the first step.
 More information can be found in the master thesis by [Esterl2022]_.

 Afterterwards, a **spatial disaggregation** can be conducted distributing power plant and storage utilisation time series, the expansion of storage facilities and the use of flexibility options over the original number of nodes.
 The expansion of the transmission grid is not disaggregated and remains at the reduced spatial resolution.
 The methodology is explained in [eGon_report]_.

 Analysis
 ========

-*eTraGo* contains various functions for evaluating the optimisation results in the form of graphics, maps and tables.
+*eTraGo* contains various functions for evaluating the optimization results in the form of graphics, maps and tables.
 Functions to quantify results can be found in :meth:`etrago.analyze.calc_results<etrago.analyze.calc_results>` and functions to plot results can be found in :meth:`etrago.analyze.plot<etrago.analyze.plot>`.
 Some examplary graphs by [Buettner2024]_ are presented below:

 .. figure:: images/exemplary_results.png